peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>ctx</i>: An arithmetic context object to control the precision and exponent range of the result.
-The rounding mode from this context is ignored.
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+ * <i>ctx</i>: The parameter <i>ctx</i>
+is not documented yet.

 <b>Return Value:</b>

 Returns the largest value that's less than the given value.
 Returns negative infinity if the result is negative infinity.
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
- is null, the precision is 0, or <i>ctx</i>
- has an unlimited exponent range.
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null, the precision is 0, or "ctx" has an unlimited exponent range.

 ### NextPlus